 Boise State University (Geosciences)

-I also look at geologic samples through Raman spectroscopy to characterize mineralogy and shale samples.
-Apart from sample analysis occasionally I will collect soil and bark samples while setting up sampling equipment in remote regions.
-My experience also extends into GIS where I make maps for legal cases highlighting different rock units and structures, through the QGIS suite.
+I also look at geologic samples through Raman spectroscopy to characterize minerals and thermal maturity of shale samples.
+Outside of the lab I’ve collect soil and bark samples while setting up sampling equipment in remote regions of the northwest and investigated mines in Brazil.
+My experience also extends into GIS where I make maps for legal cases to add a large a ray of data to spatial relations, through the QGIS suite.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.